AyoubCoding21/vimrc/README.md

 Then sit down and wait for the instalation, it took me less than 2 minutes on my Samsung Galaxy A2 Core with a Wi-Fi network on the country-side (because It's slow).

-Then run these commands (Termux only remove sudos):
+Then run these commands (Linux only):

 ```sh
 sudo npm i -g n